sinch/ios-proximity-tutorial/readme.md

 ##Sending data
 Now that we’ve established a connection between the device, we need a way to exchange usernames and then connect the two devices using Sinch.
 First, we will send the two usernames and have iOS handle the data and create a conversation for us.

 With the multi-peer framework, we can send three types of data.
 Messages, which are short pieces of text; streams, which allow data such as audio or video to be continuously sent real-time; and resources, which are local images, movies, or documents.
-For the purpose of this tutorial, we will be sending a message that contains each users username.
+For the purpose of this tutorial, we will be sending a message that contains each user’s username.
 Although we could solely use the multi-peer framework to chat, once you were to move out of range from the other device, your connection would be lost and you’d have no way to connect with the other user.
 That’s why we’re using Sinch.

-If you go ahead and hit the + button, you should be presented with the browserViewController.
+If you go ahead and hit the + button; you should be presented with the browserViewController.
 You may also notice that there’s no way to get back to the original view.
 We can fix this by adding in the dismissViewController method into the two delegate methods of browserViewController in the newFriends.m file.
 Make sure to add this line of code to both methods:

 ```objective-c
 	[self.browserViewController dismissViewControllerAnimated:YES completion:nil];